 Certified Child Life Specialists (CCLS) are bachelor’s and master’s trained professionals certified by the Association of Child Life Professionals (ACLP).
 CCLSs have completed an internship in Child Life and completed the necessary coursework outlined by the ACLP.
 Upon passing the certification exam, they become certified in the field.

-Learn More About Our Child Life Services
+Learn More About Child Life Services

 Child Life full time coverage is present in the following areas: